Medal for Long Service and Good Conduct (Military): Versions

 The first Queen Elizabeth II version appeared after she succeeded to the throne on 6 February 1952.
 The medal shows a crowned effigy of the Queen, facing right, and is inscribed "ELIZABETH II D: G: BR: OMN: REGINA F: D:", reading around from the top.
 The effigy was designed by sculptor Cecil Thomas OBE and was used on a number of medals.

 After her Coronation on 2 June 1953, a second Queen Elizabeth II version was introduced in 1954, with the same effigy as before but inscribed "ELIZABETH II DEI GRATIA REGINA.
-F. D.", also reading around from the top.
-This version remained in use until 1980.
+F. D.", also reading around from the top, after the change in her official style and title was made after her coronation to read Elizabeth II, by the grace of God, Queen, Defender of the Faith.
+This version of the medal remained in use until 1980.